Vishalini06/e-commerce/README.md

    git clone https://github.com/your-username/design-pro.git

-2. Navigate to the project directory:

-   cd design-pro

-3. Open the index.html file in your preferred web browser.
+2. Open the index.html file in your preferred web browser.

 ## Usage

-To start using Design Pro:
+To start using our website:

-1. Visit our website at [www.designpro.com](https://www.designpro.com) in your web browser.

-2. Explore our catalog by browsing through different categories or using the search functionality to find specific dresses.
+1. Explore our catalog by browsing through different categories or using the search functionality to find specific dresses.

-3. Click on a dress to view more details, and use the navigation buttons to return to the catalog or continue shopping.
+2. Usw search functionality to explore more you wanted

 4. Enjoy your shopping experience and discover the latest fashion trends!